-Which brings us back to William Huxford Butler.
-Born in Spokane, Washington in 1934, Butler moved to London, England in the 1960’s.
-A bookish young man with an insatiable appetite for poetry and transgressive literature, he happily leapt into the waves of the 60’s cultural revolution and worked in a city bookstore.
+William Huxford Butler was born in Spokane, Washington in 1934.
+He moved to London, England in the early 1960’s.
+A bookish young man with an insatiable appetite for poetry and transgressive literature, he happily leapt into the waves of the cultural revolution and worked in a city bookstore.

 In 1965 he pulled up stakes and moved to Brighton, England, where he opened the much-beloved Unicorn Bookshop at No 50 Gloucester Road.
 He painted the building in wild hippie colors and set about enlightening Brightonians with a vast stock of novels, essays, poetry, photographs, magazines, and pamphlets.
 There was nothing too weird, too sexually explicit, or too striking for Bill to carry.

-Passionate about free speech and alternative viewpoints, the tall, boisterous Butler became a much-admired personality in Brighton, popular with both hippies and academics who visited him and his partner for rare tracts or publishing services.
+Passionate about free speech and alternative viewpoints, the tall, boisterous Butler became a much-admired personality in Brighton.
+He was popular with both hippies and academics who visited him for rare tracts or publishing services.
 If you were an aging beatnik or a flowering hippie, the Unicorn Bookshop was a one-stop shop for all your anti-establishment needs.

 In 1968, Butler’s Unicorn Press published J.G.
 Ballard’s hilarious pamphlet Why I Want to Fuck Ronald Reagan.
 Written in the style of a scientific white paper, it discussed in agonizing detail the limits of the study subjects desire to engage in various sex acts with the conservative governor of California.